Blogs & Websites

 Why Lazysizes When There Are Many Scripts?

-Even Google recommends it in several support pages for Lighthouse and other core vital speed tests to lazy load images.
+Even Google recommends it on several support pages for Lighthouse and other core vital speed tests for lazy load images.

 The script will only work on those images where the image src has been replaced by image data-src, and this will help the script convert these images to image src when these images are loaded upon page scroll.